loveencounterflow/cxltx/README.md

 ### Method Two: Spawning `curl`

-Spawning a subprocess to 'outsource' a computing task is certainly not the cheapest or fastest way—creating and taking down a process is relatively costly.
+Spawning a subprocess to 'outsource' a computing task is certainly not the cheapest or fastest way to do stuff, as creating and taking down a process is relatively costly.

 More specifically, spawning `node` is both comparatively expensive (in terms of memory) and slow.
-Also, the subprocess must run on the same machine as the main process, and unless it persisted some data (in a DB or in a file), the subprocess will run in a stateless fashion.
-What's more obvious than to make TeX communicate with a long-running HTTP server?
+Also, the subprocess must run on the same machine as the main process, and unless that subprocess persisted some data (in a DB or in a file), the subprocess will run in a stateless fashion.

+Then again, since we're using NodeJS anyway: What's more obvious than to make TeX communicate with a long-running HTTP server?

 Now i've not heard of any way to make TeX issue an HTTP request on its own behalf.
-But we already know we can issue arbitrary command lines, so we certainly can spawn `curl localhost` to communicate with a local or remote server.
-We still have to spawn a subprocess, but maybe `curl` is both lighter and faster than `node`?
+But we already know we can issue arbitrary command lines, so we certainly can spawn `curl localhost` to communicate with a server.
+We still have to spawn a subprocess that way—but maybe `curl` is both lighter and faster than `node`!?
 It certainly is.

 Here are some timings i obtained for running our simple echoing example, once spawning `node`, and once spawning `curl`.
 The server is a very simple [Express](http://expressjs.com/) application; except for the